porvata/Crackme-py-Writeup-picoCTF/README.md

 4. The secret password is given to us as:
     >A:4@r%uL`M-^M0c0AbcM-MFE067d3eh2bN

+5. We set the secret password to the variable
+    >bezos_cc_secret

-5. We need to run this password through the decode_secret(secret) function to get our flag
+5. Finally, we need to run this password through the decode_secret(secret) function to get our flag

-6. Call the function like so:
+6. Call the function in your code like so:
     `decode_secret(bezos_cc_secret)`

+Feel free to use my crackedit.py file for reference